Do Grandparents Have Rights in NJ?

-New Jersey's Grandparents' Visitation Statute allows a grandparent or sibling of a child residing in New Jersey to make an application for visitation.
+New Jersey's Grandparents and Sibling Visitation Statute allows a grandparent of a child residing in New Jersey to make an application for visitation.
 The applicant must prove that the visitation is in the best interest of the child.

 Grandparents may file a petition in the county court where the child lives or in the court making custody and visitation orders regarding their grandchild.